jemc/jylis/docs/types/gcount.md

 A grow-only counter holds an integer value that can only be increased.

-Every `ADD` operation increases the value associated with the node that processed the operation, and the value associated with each node is tracked separately.
+Every `INC` operation increases the value associated with the node that processed the operation, and the value associated with each node is tracked separately.
 A `GET` operation will return the sum of all such values to determine the total increase for that counter across all nodes.
 As nodes share information and their view of the others' values is updated, they will eventually converge to the same total value.

 The value of the counter is a 64-bit unsigned integer.